N.W.A: 100 Miles and Runnin and Niggaz4Life (1989–1991)

-Ice Cube left the group in December 1989 over royalty disputes; having written almost half of the lyrics on Straight Outta Compton himself, he felt he was not getting a fair share of the profits.
+Ice Cube left the group in late 1989 over royalty disputes; having written almost half of the lyrics on Straight Outta Compton himself, he felt he was not getting a fair share of the profits.
 A lawsuit brought by Ice Cube against band manager Jerry Heller was settled out of court.
 He wasted little time putting together his solo debut, 1990's AmeriKKKa's Most Wanted, but he avoided mentioning his former label mates.
-N.W.A's title track from their 1990 EP 100 Miles and Runnin', however, included a diss towards Cube:
+The title track from N.W.A's EP 100 Miles and Runnin' (released just three months after AmeriKKKa's Most Wanted), however, included a diss towards Cube:

 "We started with five, but yo / One couldn't take it—So now it's four / Cuz the fifth couldn't make it."
 The video for the song depicted the remaining members of N.W.A together in a jail cell, while an Ice Cube look-alike is released.

 Also heard on the EP (which found its way on the Efil4zaggin album) was "Real Niggaz", a full-blown diss to Ice Cube where the remaining members accuse him of cowardice, and question his authenticity, longevity and originality: "How the fuck you think a rapper lasts / With your ass sayin' shit that was said in the past / Yo, be original, your shit is sloppy / Get off the dick, you motherfuckin' carbon-copy", and "We started out with too much cargo / So I'm glad we got rid of Benedict Arnold, yo."

-The song "100 Miles and Runnin'" was Dr. Dre's final uptempo recording, which had been a common feature of late 1980s hip hop.
+The song "100 Miles and Runnin'" was Dr. Dre's final uptempo recording, which had been a common feature of late 1980s hip-hop.
 After this, he focused on a midtempo, synthesizer based sound which became known as G-funk, starting with "Alwayz Into Somethin'" from Efil4zaggin in 1991.
-The G-funk style dominated both the West and East Coast hip hop music scene for several years to come.
+The G-funk style dominated both the West and East Coast hip-hop music scene for several years to come.